roshea6/cpe551-Final-Project/README.md

 	</li>
 	<li>models
 		<ul>
 			<li>Contains the models I trained ad a .h5 model.
 These models can be loaded using the keras load_model function.
-They are zipped up so I can actually have them on github.
-Extract them to the models folder if you want to use them.</li>
+They are stored both using git lfs and on the google drive listed below.</li>
 		</ul>
 	</li>
 	<li>training_images